 In 2020, we launched a sustainability page on our brinks.com website to share information about environmental, social and governance ("ESG") matters and the actions we have taken and are continuing to take in this area.
 ESG is a top priority for the Company, as demonstrated by the Board's direct oversight of ESG at Brink's.
 As part of our commitment to ESG and diversity, equity and inclusion ("DE&I"), and in light of the significant focus on promoting racial justice in the U.S. and around the world, in 2020 we increased the emphasis on DE&I in our company Values, which underpin all that we stand for and guide how we work together.
 We hired a DE&I leader in early 2021 to continue to evolve our DE&I strategy, define our goals, evaluate our progress, and guide our communications.
 We also continued to expand the scope and programs of our Women's Leadership Forum, established in 2018 to promote women's leadership in the Company's U.S., Canada and Mexico businesses.
 We also established UNITY, a new Business Resource Group for Black employees in the U.S. Each of our Business Resource Groups is supported by an executive sponsor and we plan to expand the scope and reach of these groups in the future.
-We regularly engage with our shareholders, including in the area of ESG, and in response to shareholder input, our chief executive officer became a signatory to the CEO Action for Diversity and Inclusion pledge (the largest CEO driven business commitment to meet fundamental responsibilities in the areas of human rights, labor and environment.
+We regularly engage with our shareholders, including in the area of ESG, and in response to shareholder input, our chief executive officer became a signatory to the CEO Action for Diversity and Inclusion pledge (the largest CEO driven business commitment to advance diversity and inclusion in the workplace).
+In addition, in early 2021, we signed the UN Global Compact, affirming our commitment to meet fundamental responsibilities in the areas of human rights, labor and environment.
 We continue to enhance our efforts and reporting on sustainability and are investing in resources to define the priorities and metrics we will use to measure our progress in areas that have a meaningful impact on the Company, our shareholders our employees and other stakeholders.